Torphage/EasyDoc/README.md

 4. After you have created a file and ran the extension once a configuration have been added for that specific file.
 These will also be found in [settings.json](/.vscode/settings.json).

-5. Learn how to create a snippet [here](https://github.com/Torphage/EasyDoc/wiki/Template-Syntax)
+5. Learn how to create a snippet [here](https://github.com/Torphage/EasyDoc/wiki/Template-Syntax).
+Examples of working template files can be found [here](https://github.com/Torphage/EasyDoc/wiki/Template-Examples)